szemkoff/light-city-project/website/docs/concepts/core-concepts.md

 - If enough individuals hold the vision
 - If enough people embody the principles
 - If humanity collectively chooses unity over separation

+> **Your contribution** (skills, stewardship, research, resources) is what collapses potential into buildable plans.
+This is an invitation to agency, not a guarantee.

 ### How Do We Build It?